Young-ook/terraform-aws-fis/examples/redis/README.md

 🎉 Congrats, you’ve deployed the sample application on your cluster.

 ## Run Fault Injection Experiments
-This module creates fault injection simulator experiment templates when creating.
-Move to the AWS FIS service page on the AWS Management Conosol and select Experiment templates menu on the left.
-Then users will see the created experiment templates for chaos engineering.
+This module automatically creates fault injection simulator experiment templates on your AWS account.
+Move to the AWS FIS service page on the AWS Management Console and select Experiment templates menu on the left.
+Then you will see the created experiment templates for chaos engineering.
 To test your environment, select a experiment template that you want to run and click the `Actions` button on the right top on the screen.
 You will see `Start experiment` in the middle of poped up menu and select it.
 And follow the instructions.

 ![aws-fis-experiment-templates](../../images/ec2/aws-fis-experiment-templates.png)

 ### AZ Outage
 This test will inject network outage to a target availability zone (AZ).

 #### Define Steady State
 First of all, we need to define steady state of the service.
 This means the service is healthy and working well.
-Let’s go ahead and explore Redis RateLimit application.
+Let’s go ahead and explore Redis-rate-limit application.
 Try out to select one of the requests-per-second (RPS) options and run it.

 **Steady State Hypothesis Example**